 Adolfo went on to create the family's flagship wine, an IGT by the name of Avvoltore (taken from the local dialect word for the hawk of Maremma), which is now celebrated as a top Super Tuscan across the globe.
 With Avvoltore's second vintage in 1990, the signature of Gualtier Luigi Moris, Adolfo Parentini's father-in-law, was added to the label to publicly display his seal of approval for all of the efforts Parentini made on behalf of the Moris family.
 The wines of Morisfarms have been lauded as having the same character as their maker; Parentini's frankness and sincerity are enshrined in every bottle.

-Today, Morisfarms is run by two of the Moris cousins: Ranieri Moris and Giulio Parentini.
-Together, they passionately maintain Adolfo Parentini's proud legacy of producing high quality wines that authentically reflect the terroir in which they are grown and the traditions in which they are produced.
+Today, Morisfarms is managed by two of the Moris cousins: Giulio Parentini and Ranieri Moris.
+Together, they passionately uphold Adolfo Parentini's proud legacy of producing high quality wines that authentically reflect the terroir in which they are grown and the traditions in which they are produced.

 Since he was just a child, Giulio Parentini could be seen presenting his family's wines to customers and helping shop assistants fill jugs of wine in the Vecchia Cantina Moris.
-His gregarious character and comprehensive tech skills have served him well once he began working for Morisfarms in an official capacity in 2001.
-Working closely alongside his father, Adolfo Parentini, Giulio has developed his ability to manage his team, plan long-term projects in the vineyards and cantina, and build solid relationships with the family's international buyers.
+His gregarious character and comprehensive tech skills prove invaluable since he joined Morisfarms in an official capacity in 2001.
+Working closely alongside his father, Adolfo Parentini, Giulio learned all aspects of the business, from responsible land management to wine production and promotion.
+Like his grandfather Gualtiero, Giulio continues to reinvigorate the family estates with long-term projects that invite visitors to discover the Moris family’s portfolio of products.

-His extensive international marketing trips have endeared him to customers around the globe as he passionately recounts his family's winemaking legacy in the Tuscan Maremma, the dedication and precision behind every bottle of Morisfarms' wine, and the authenticity of a wine producing family's experience of maintaining high expectations for quality in the local market and around the world.
+His extensive international marketing trips have endeared him to customers around the globe as he passionately recounts his family's winemaking legacy in the Tuscan Maremma, the dedication and care behind every bottle of Morisfarms' wine, and the authenticity of a family-run winery committed to maintaining high-quality standards both in the local market and around the world.

-Together, the cousins have left their mark by bolstering the family's white wine and rosé portfolio, focusing on single-varietals indigenous to coastal Tuscany.
-Rosamundi and AMOR are Giulio and Ranieri's tributes to their grandfather's love of his Poggetti Estate.
+Together, the cousins have made their mark, strengthening the Morisfarms wine portfolio while staying true to tradition.
+They have expanded the company’s offering to include whites, rosé and reds, focusing on indigenous grape varietals from the Tuscan coast.
+Gualtiero, Rosamundi and AMOR are just a few of Giulio and Ranieri's tributes to their grandfather's love of his Poggetti Estate.